 The committee values artwork that reveals a unique and imaginative voice showcasing the applicant’s artistic interests and conceptual abilities.

 The Program in Character Animation requires a physical sketchbook be submitted by mail.
-Observational drawings and other work should be submitted using our online portfolio submission system.
+Observational and life drawings and other work should be submitted using our online portfolio submission system.
 Both the mailed sketchbook and the online submissions are due by the application deadline.
+The application deadline is not a postmark deadline.
+For the fullest consideration an application, sketchbook and online portfolio must be received by CalArts by the application deadline.
 Please view the Submission Format section below.

 Application Portfolio Requirements: